Moon River and Other Great Movie Themes

-Moon River and Other Great Movie Themes is the ninth studio album by American pop singer Andy Williams and was released on March 26, 1962 by Columbia Records and covered film songs that were mostly from the previous decade.
+Moon River and Other Great Movie Themes is the ninth studio album by American pop singer Andy Williams.
+It was released on March 26, 1962, by Columbia Records and covered film songs that were mostly from the previous decade.

-The album made its first appearance on Billboard magazine's Top LP's chart in the issue dated May 12 of that year and remained there for 176 weeks (the longest chart run of any of his albums), peaking at number 3.
+The album debuted on Billboard magazine's Top LP's chart in the issue dated May 12, 1962 and remained there for 176 weeks (the longest chart run of any of his albums), peaking at number 3. it also debuted on the Cashbox albums chart in the issue dated April 28, 1962, and remained on the chart for 183 weeks, peaking at number 4.

 The album received Gold certification from the Recording Industry Association of America on October 14, 1963, and thus became Williams's earliest recording to achieve this honor but not, however, the first to do so.
 His Days of Wine and Roses and Other TV Requests album, which was released in April 1963, received its Gold certification just one month prior to this one.
 By 1967, the album had sold more than two million copies.

-Moon River and Other Great Movie Themes was released on compact disc for the first time by Columbia in 1987.
-It was also released as one of two albums on one CD by Sony Music Distribution on May 15, 2001, the other album being Williams's Columbia album from February 1962, Danny Boy and Other Songs I Love to Sing.
+Moon River and Other Great Movie Themes was released on compact disc by Columbia in 1987.
+It was also released as one of two albums on one CD by Sony Music Distribution on May 15, 2001, along with Williams's 1962 Columbia album, Danny Boy and Other Songs I Love to Sing.